YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SEMREMOVED, Semaphore id xxxx removed from the system

-MUPIP Information: This indicates that the orphaned semaphore with ID xxxx is removed; because it contained the signature of a GT.M semaphore, and no process was currently using it.
+MUPIP Information: This indicates that the orphaned semaphore with ID xxxx is removed; because it contained the signature of a YottaDB semaphore, and no process was currently using it.

 Action: -